vuxcode/pr1-project-MG-100/time-report.md

 - 2025-05-06 22:00-23:00
 1. I have tried changing a lot of things in both functions, yesterday as well but I forgot to log it.
 I can see that when I press the start button, the index starts at 0 in the console log.
 I haven't updated any changes as I haven't gotten any closer but I am trying a lot of different things to hopefully make it work.
 It still shows "2 correct answers" at the end even when they are false.
 I am going to the lesson tomorrow and hopefully I can get some guidance.

+- 2025-05-07 12:30-13:40
+1. Asked Collin about some tips and I seem to be getting closer to making it work.
+2. Trying to fix the parameter.